• Home

 Humpback at Miles Rock Lighthouse

-Instead of a tall tower, Mile Rocks (2 rocks) boasts a short, white cylinder with a helipad on top.
-Built in 1905, the original 3-tiered lighthouse sits on top of a rock in the Golden Gate Straits not far from Lands End in San Francisco.
-Today the Coast Guard operates Mile Rocks as a fully automated light station.
+Once a tall tower Mile Rocks is but a cylindrical turret with a helipad on its roof.
+Built in 1905, the original 3-tiered lighthouse sits on two rocks in the Golden Gate Straits opposite Lands End on the San Francisco shore.
+The Coast Guard continues to operate Mile Rocks as a fully-automated light station today.

 is miles rock singing?